superboubek/QMVC/README.md

 CTRL+Double-left-click opens the controls to load the mesh, the cage, bind them and deform them.

+## Data set ##

+A set of example models, taken from the paper, is provided in the data direction.
+See [data/README.md](data/README.md) for details.

 ## Enabling specific coordinates ##

 At the beginning of CageManipInterface.h